qutip/QuantumToolbox.jl/docs/src/users_guide/QuantumObject/QuantumObject.md

 - `CUDA.CUSPARSE.CuSparseMatrixCSR` (sparse GPU matrix)
 - and even more ...

+!!! note "Support for GPU arrays"
+    See [CUDA extension](@ref doc:CUDA) for more details.

 We can create a [`QuantumObject`](@ref) with a user defined data set by passing an array of data into the [`QuantumObject`](@ref):

 ```@setup Qobj